 The Gophers are not overwhelming with their stats, but are still very good.
 They are 16th in batting average (.340), 27th in ERA (1.81), 16th in slugging percentage (.511), and 24th in scoring (6.29 runs per game).
 The fielding percentage is respectable at .970, which ranks 46th in the nation.
-Minnesota relies heavily on their ace Sara Groenewegen, who has going 10-1 with an ERA of 0.71.
+Minnesota relies heavily on their ace Sara Groenewegen, who has gone 10-1 with an ERA of 0.71.
 She has allowed just 10 walks and struck out 90 over 69.1 innings.
 Opponents will try to get past Groenewegen, but that is easier said than done.

 #12 – James Madison Dukes (21-3 Overall, 0-0 Colonial)